nickvourd/Supernova/README.md

 ### About Guide

-This section covers some notes about `-guide` option.
-The guide mode works relative with the `-lang` and `-enc` option.
+This section provides information about the `-guide` option, which is designed to work in conjunction with the `-lang` and `-enc` options.
+It proves to be particularly valuable when users are unfamiliar with the decryption functionality or wish to experiment with different languages.

 ## References